-Should ongoing complaints of excessive noise, vibration or dust occur, immediate measures will be undertaken to investigate the complaint, the cause of the exceedances and identify the required changes to work practices.
-In the case of exceedances of the vibration and dust limits, all work potentially producing vibration or dust is to cease until the exceedance is investigated.
-The effectiveness of any changes will be verified before continuing.
-Documentation and training of site staff will occur to ensure the practices that produced the exceedances are not repeated.
+Should ongoing complaints of excessive noise, vibration or dust occur, immediate measures shall be undertaken to investigate the complaint, the cause of the exceedances and identify the required changes to work practices.
+In the case of exceedances of the vibration and dust limits, all work potentially producing vibration or dust shall cease until the exceedance is investigated.
+The effectiveness of any changes shall be verified before continuing.
+Documentation and training of site staff shall occur to ensure the practices that produced the exceedances are not repeated.

-If a noise complaint is received the complaint will be recorded on a Noise Complaint Form.
-The complaint form is to list:
+If a noise complaint is received the complaint should be recorded on a Noise Complaint Form.
+The complaint form should list: